 Various sources have suggested that these apps can now be used against their users if accessed by law enforcement to uncover possible illegal abortions.
 As the Washington Post explains, “in a criminal abortion case, an IP address would be pertinent because, with the help of internet service providers, law enforcement can trace IP addresses back to individuals.”
 In this case, data that used to be shared without concern, like IP addresses, quickly became sensitive.

 Commonly used apps and their risks

-Many people skip reading Terms and Conditions – even though it is highly recommended that you go through them before using any new app or sign up for any new service.
+Many people skip reading the Terms and Conditions – even though it is highly recommended that you go through them before using any new app or signing up for any new service.
 It is especially true if you plan to use the app to handle not only your own personal information but also work-related materials.
-Many apps are so commonly used we may not even think twice about their possible digital security impact.
-Let’s look at some of the apps that may potentially jeopardize your data safety.
+Many apps are so commonly used that we may not even think twice about their possible digital security impact.
+Let’s look at some apps that may potentially jeopardise your data safety.

 1) Artificial intelligence tools

 Advanced machine-learning language models, such as ChatGPT, have been taking over the internet since 2022.
 At first glance, ChatGPT seems to be a handy instrument that can summarise complex texts, develop new business ideas, or help write a reply to an important email.

 However, you should be aware that the developers could use each of your entries to upgrade ChatGPT's functionality, and it collects not only your account details and device information but any data you decide to share.
 This poses a serious risk and a ChatGPT data breach has already been confirmed - caused by a vulnerability in an open-source library that allowed users to see chat data belonging to other users.